 The new money will draw in idle resources, and then increased capacity, as profitability grows.
 Only as the economy reaches its limit would we expect inflation to kick in.
 Against this, on-going automation will continue to drive down prices, as will global competition.

 Again, we don’t need theory to tell us what is going on.
 The Central Bank only needs to observe what is happening in the market and make adjustments accordingly… just like it does with interest rates, but much better targeted to actual consumer spending.

+The worst that could happen is we start to get a bit of inflation, while the extra money makes a real difference to the lives of people at the bottom.

 In most cases, the MUBI will be spent almost as soon as it is received.
 This money will flow through the economy (as all spending does), increasing turnover.
 As now, most of the benefit from this extra turnover will accrue to higher paid workers and business owners and investors.
 So, while the MUBI starts off equal, it will soon accumulate in fewer hands.
 This accumulated money leads to ‘secondary demand’, which drives the production of more higher priced goods, services and assets.